freyjasdottir/intro_to_python/README.md

-A small bit of practice in python control flow.
+A small bit of practice in python.